voxpupuli/puppet-misp/README.md

 it is needed for the module to know the name of the process of the web server).

 The module follows the instructions that can be found [here](https://github.com/MISP/MISP/tree/2.4/INSTALL)

+NOTE: the configuration and database files of MISP are used as templates on the module, therefore if the are major changes on the version of MISP the template might cause troubles and need to be updated.

 ## Setup